If you or someone you know is contemplating suicide, help is available.

-You can also talk to a trusted friend or family member, connect with a trained peer counselor through Cornell's EARS program, or contact any of the resources listed on Cornell’s Caring Community website.
+You can also talk to a trusted friend or family member, connect with a trained peer counselor through Cornell's EARS program, or contact any of the resources listed on the Mental Health at Cornell website.

 Suicidal thoughts, like all thoughts, are temporary.
 Suicide is permanent.